MARKET SNAPSHOT: Stocks Hit Records In Broad Rally, But Facebook Tumbles On Newsfeed Overhaul

 U.S. stocks jumped on Friday, with major indexes adding to their recent string of records as optimism continued to grow over the economy and the state of American corporations as the fourth-quarter earnings season began.

 The day's gains were broad, with nine of the 11 primary S&P 500 sectors gaining on the day.
 Financial stocks were among the biggest gainers, following high-profile results from that group, while energy rose as crude oil traded near a three-year high.
-However, a sharp decline for Facebook shares cast shadow over an otherwise day.
+However, a sharp decline for Facebook shares shaded the positive tone on the day.

 Need to know:Markets risk a 'brutal' fall as they ignore the Fed's latest warning shot (http://www.marketwatch.com/story/markets-risk-a-brutal-fall-as-they-ignore-the-feds-latest-warning-shot-2018-01-12)